Rochester Americans: 2020s

 Sexton was fired on June 16, 2020, along with Botterill.
 Taylor and the coaching staff were later also fired.
 Seth Appert was later hired as coach with Jason Karmanos as general manager as part of his Sabres assistant general manager duties.

 During the 2021–22 season, the Americans finished 5th in the North division, which was also the final playoff spot in the North division, clinching the position on the final day of the regular season.
 During the first round of playoffs, the Americans faced off against the Belleville Senators in a best of three playoff series.
 The Americans would win two of the three games, both in overtime, with both scores resulting in a 4–3 win for the Americans.
 With the series win, it was the first postseason series win in 17 years, with the last before that coming in the 2005 Calder Cup playoffs.
 In the following round, they would upset the North division and regular-season Eastern Conference champion Utica Comets in five games.
 They would face the Laval Rocket in the North Division finals, but would lose in three games, including a triple-overtime loss in the final game of the series.

+The Americans once again qualified for the playoffs following the 2022–23 season, and finished third in the North division.
+In the division semifinals, they faced off against rival Syracuse.
+They initially went down 2–0 in the series, but were able to win three games in a row to advance to the division finals.
+The Americans faced off against the division-winning Toronto Marlies in the division finals, sweeping them, and advanced to their first conference finals appearance since the 2004 Calder Cup playoffs.